yugabyte/yugabyte-db/architecture/design/ysql-gin-indexes.md

 uses bitmap scan but `ybgin` doesn't, the implementation here is most different.

-Given a query, extract the scan keys and entries.
+Given a query, extract the scan keys and entries (reuse code from upstream).
 In the simplest case, only one scan key and one scan entry is given, so the query can be like

     basectid := get_from_idx(scan entry)
     return get_from_tab(basectid)